Madagascar ragwort

 - Capable of germinating all year round following any warm rain event.

-- Difficulty and cost of control; There is no simple single approach that effectively controls all life stages.
-Repeated, carefully timed, intensive herbicide controls, combined with changes to pasture management and pasture improvement are usually required to bring well-established infestations under control.
+- Difficulty and cost of control; there is no single agrichemical treatment that effectively controls all life stages without damage to beneficial pasture species.
+Repeated, carefully timed herbicide control, combined with changes to pasture management and pasture improvement are usually required to bring well-established infestations under control.

 - Wind dispersed; while most seed drops relatively close to the parent plant, some of the seed can be blown long distances.